huggingface/blog/falconmamba.md

 | `gemma-7B`                | 26.59  | 21.12 |    6.42   | 4.92  | 10.98 | 21.64    |**15.28**|

-Also, we evaluate our model on the benchmarks of the first leaderboard using `lighteval`.
+Also, we evaluate our model on the benchmarks of the first version of the LLM Leaderboard using `lighteval`.

 | `model name`                 |`ARC`|`HellaSwag`   |`MMLU` |`Winogrande`|`TruthfulQA`|`GSM8K`|`Average`         |